Don’t believe in miracle cures

 If you have symptoms of COVID-19

-Vedas is 10 minutes from I-45 (Houston’s North Freeway) and a step off The Woodlands Parkway.
+Vedas is minutes from I-45 (Houston’s North Freeway) in The Woodlands.
 Call 281-298-5476 for your free consultation with Dr. Nangrani.
 Together, you will discuss your expectations and design your treatment plan.
 We look forward to seeing you soon!
 Stay safe!